 Over the years, I have done many forms of public writing.
 In the late 2000s, during my early college years, I kept a terrible blog with all the outgrown angst of a former emo kid.
 I wrote songs that no one listened to and posted them on Bandcamp and ReverbNation.
 I wrote sermons at 22 and preached them from pulpits in churches that probably shouldn't have let me.
 I kept another blog, and then two others about tennis and soccer.
 I'm not sure what my ambitions really were at the time.
 If I thought I'd make it on my own as writer, or if I wanted someone to give me a platform to write.

 Eventually, I did got some kind of a platform.
-I wrote six times for ESPN, the place I made it my goal to write for when I first started my master's degree in journalism in 2013.
-I won regional writing awards and profiled professional athletes, Olympians, and famous people from all over the world.
+I was published by ESPN, the place I made it my goal to write for when I first started my master's degree in journalism in 2013.
+I won regional writing awards and profiled professional athletes, Olympians, and semi-famous people from around the world.

 There has always been something in me which has yearned for its own space.